 Moms get a lot of flack.
-From their kids, from their husbands, from the world at large.
+From their kids, from their spouses, from the world at large.
 It’s easy to pick on moms because 1) we may be surrounded by screaming children, and 2) we’re busy doing mountains of laundry.
 So we take our share of hits (“Your kids should be quieter in the Target checkout line!”) and keep our mouths shut.
 But there are some comments that make moms go ballistic.
 Some mom-shaming comments are so bad and so annoying that we have to bite back our sarcasm and walk away — for the sake of the children.
 For the child, people.

 1. You should be breastfeeding!